Can I just come and cuddle cats?

 Of course!
 Everyone is welcome to give our kitties in Adoption some love during our operating hours.
 You don’t need to be a volunteer for this, just come into the Centre and get your feline fix.

 If you are interested in a more formalised, regular volunteering role we need you to be aware that our volunteer roles are extremely important to the operation of our Centre and need to be undertaken in a professional manner.
 Volunteers must adhere to the duties outlined in the Position Description for their role and follow direction.
 There are plenty of opportunities to get some cuddles in during your shift!

 I’d like to volunteer for just one day.
 Is that possible?

 We’re unable to take volunteers for just one or two days, due to the amount of orientation and training required with each position.
 In general, we ask for an ongoing commitment of one shift a week for at least three months.

 What is the process to become a volunteer?

-First go to our Volunteer page to view our volunteer roles and read through the Position Descriptions.
+First view our Volunteer Positions and read through the Position Descriptions.
 You can call the Centre for more information about any of our roles.
 If you find a role you’re interested in, click Apply Now and submit your Expression of Interest.
 You’ll be contacted for a brief phone interview and if you’re a good match, you’ll be booked into an Induction session.
 This will go over everything you need to know before you start your first shift.

 Do I need to have experience working with animals to volunteer at Ten Lives?